 Since 2013, Holt's child nutrition program has grown to serve hundreds of children at multiple sites, and continues to expand to more countries where Holt works.

 The Holt International Child Nutrition Program was established in 2013.
 The program was initially launched in two locations in India.
 Within a year and a half, the program expanded to five new locations in China and Vietnam.
-As of 2019, with 49 sites and 35 care centers, over 11,000 children in China, Vietnam, Ethiopia, the Philippines, Mongolia and India are benefitting from Holt's child nutrition program.
+As of 2019, with 49 sites and 35 care centers, over 11,000 children in China, Vietnam, Ethiopia, the Philippines, Mongolia and India are benefitting from Holt’s child nutrition program.
 Children in Uganda and Haiti also receive nutrition programming – even though these countries have not fully implemented the child nutrition program yet.
 With an increasing number of sites around the world, over 800 caregivers have been trained on health screening, nutrition, hygiene and feeding practices.

-In 2018, a new site will be trained in Mongolia and CNP has already begun serving children in foster care in the Philippines.
-Nutrition interventions and resources will be shared in all the countries Holt works in.
-A new manual focused on feeding and positioning practices — as well as a community nutrition manual — will be developed, and further exploration into adapting CNP for parent trainings was completed.
+In 2018, caregivers at a new site in Mongolia were trained, and CNP started serving children in foster care in the Philippines.
+Nutrition interventions and resources were shared in all the countries where Holt works.
+A new manual focused on community nutrition and health was developed, and further exploration into adapting CNP for parent trainings was completed.
 Research on CNP implementation was presented at the Food and Nutrition Conference and Expo in Washington D.C.

-By 2019, seven or eight country programs will be implementing and replicating the child nutrition program throughout our robust network of partners, helping thousands of children develop the healthy roots they need for a lifetime of success.
+In 2019, six countries will be implementing and replicating Holt’s child nutrition program through our robust network of partners, helping thousands of children develop the healthy roots they need for a lifetime of success.